BirdeeHub/ExampleKotlinPluginLoader/README.md

 It should be pretty readable for Java coders.

-The return types are after the function, the question marks mean "can be null"
+The return types are after the function, the question marks mean "can be null",

+vals cant be reassigned, vars can, class ClassName(): URLClassLoader() {} means ClassName extends URLClassLoader

 and PluginManager.kt is a static class (marked with object keyword at start)